 And yet… in spite of all of the above being true… deep down… rarely spoken… is the fear that a diagnosis will confirm what I suspect.
 I believe my child has autism.
 Our GP agreed with our concerns and thought that a referral to Children’s was in order.
 Relief – success – fear – anticipation – terror – all at once!

 It is not an easy thing to deal with the possibilities – the uncertainty is exhausting.
 It is stressful, and yet… Craig and I agree – it’s not about us – not about our level of comfort.
 It is about H and his needs – and our responsibility as his parents is to advocate for him.

 When I look back at this so many years later, I can see in myself the same thing I notice in other parents.
 There is such an incongruency in the mix of emotions, and the contradictory nature of these is completely understandable yet difficult to experience.
 It is important to understand that all of these feelings exist and are valid and that it does not represent an emotional or parental shortcoming to be experiencing them.
-It can feel like you are going crazy – you can be reeling, unable to focus, and dealing with family members who are sharing a similar mix of emotions.
+It can feel like you are coming undone – you can be reeling, unable to focus, and dealing with family members who are sharing a similar mix of emotions.

 So I guess, really – that is the focus for this post.
 Whether you are a part of the support system to a family who is in the midst of the diagnostic process, or beginning down that path yourself with your own child.

 It is critical to help parents see the positive aspects of their child during a time, when through necessity, they are focused on the things that are not developing typically.